develop-me/bootcamp--week-05--tooling/challenges/00/09-git-config.md

 ## So that Git ignores unneccessary files

+Computers files in our folders sometimes that we don't need to track in our projects.

 ### Mac

 We want to ignore `.DS_Store` files.
 These files are made by the Mac filesystem to store folder attributes, and are not part of our projects.